kpchoy/Study-Guide-Notes-/javascript/js_general.md

 - can take function as argument

 # closures
-- give an example of where you would use a closure
-  - click handlers on a webpage
-  - you dont know when a user will click certain features on a page

 - What are the benefits of a Javascript Closre?
   - allows data encapsulation, some data should not be directly exposed